arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/gatk/README.md

 ### Full Node Hot-spot Profile

-List of top-10 functions / code locations from a full node profile.

 For the C6gn (ARM) with `arm` compiler, here are the top ten application routines, with associated % of runtime.
 By default the JVM uses all cores for GATK.

 Profiling command used: